How to Write Off Unpaid Invoices and Protect Your Finances

 Finally, to prove your unpaid invoice is a business debt, your client must have had a legal obligation to pay you.
 Any contract documents that you have with your client should be sufficient as proof of a legal obligation.

 4. Write Off the Bad Debt

 Once you’ve determined that an unpaid invoice is worthless, you can write it off when it comes time to file taxes.
 If an unpaid invoice from a previous year becomes worthless, you’ll have to file an amended return for a refund of the tax you paid.

 If you use the cash-based method of accounting, it may feel as though you’re getting the raw end of the deal.
 In reality, no one wins when unpaid invoices become worthless.
 If you’re eligible to write off the unpaid invoice, it’s only because you would’ve had to pay taxes on income that didn’t exist anyway.

-Hopefully, you can avoid unpaid invoices altogether, but if you are faced with this issue, you can now rest assured that you’re prepared to handle it!
+Hopefully, you can avoid unpaid invoices altogether, but if you face this issue, you can now rest assured that you’re prepared to handle it!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.